helxplatform/helx-ui/README.md

 For UNC/Onyen SAML login, you'll need to send in a ticket to ITS requesting for them to register a SAML entity for you.
 You can register a ticket [here](https://help.unc.edu/sp) by clicking Report an Issue.

+## CICD
+This project uses github actions to test, build, and release both development and new release images depending on the branch code is merged to.
+A development image is built upon merge to the develop branch and a new relelase is created, tagged (based on Semver) when merging to the main/master branch.

 #### Fail on Vulnerability Detection

 During PR's several vulnerability scanners are run.
 If there are vulnerabilities detected, the pr checks will fail and a report will be sent to Github Security Dashboard for viewing.
 Please ensure the vulnerability is mitigated prior to continuing the merge to protected branches.